 I’ve made stew for as long as I can remember but never had a “recipe” till I was in my 40’s.
-Tossed together based on what I felt like, some were great, some so so, and no two were alike.
-Then the world of cooking exploded with magazines, cooking shows, the internet – and I came across a Beef & Guinness stew from the Simon Pearce Restaurant in Vermont.
+Tossed together, no two were alike.
+Then the world of cooking exploded with magazines, shows & the internet.
+For years, I made this Beef & Guinness stew from the Simon Pearce Restaurant.

-I’m sure Catherine Therese, Irene Mary Barnett, her mother, my great grandmother, Elizabeth “Lizzie” Maloney, and her mother, Bridget Foy, would approve.
+I’m sure Catherine Therese, Irene Mary Barnett, her mother, my great-grandmother, Elizabeth “Lizzie” Maloney, and her mother, Bridget Foy, would approve.
 As would Mothers of the men they married, Lizzie’s mother in law, Mary Ann Mead and her mother in law, Bridget Sullivan.
-They might not agree with adding the Guinness, probably never tasted it, but they all would know to ‘make do,’ God rest their souls.
+They might not agree with adding the Guinness and probably never tasted it, but they all would know to ‘make do,’ God rest their souls.

 If they had a little salt and pepper, they’d use it, and if they had a few herbs, they’d toss in a pinch.
 They might roll over in their graves at the thought of a few of my additions, but I can picture them, in their long dresses, their hair wound in braids, at my kitchen table having a taste.
-Their eyes would widen a bit at they savored their first bite.
+Their eyes would widen a bit as they savored their first bite.
 Not too different, not unrecognizable, just plain delicious.
-And I, of course, being partially Irish with the freckles to prove it, would blush a bit at all the compliments.

 Tasting and adjusting the stew is important!
 Different meats, broth, vegetables, etc., all affect the balance and the Guinness adds a bitterness that needs to be dealt with.
-Don’t be afraid to taste and doctor as needed, and ideas are in the recipe!
 For best flavor, always make stews a day ahead and gently reheat.
-This is a great make ahead strategy and works well when using a pastry topping, too, since the stew has to be cooled first.
+This is a great make-ahead strategy and works well when using a pastry topping, too, since the stew has to be cooled first.

 Beef & Guinness Pie